How To Re-Engage Email Subscribers And Revive A Dead Email List

 Here’s an example of a valuable checklist Alexa created:

 They made the checklist work because it’s highly valuable and brings a lot of information to the table.

-Another example of an irresistible freebie is Funnel Overload’s, where Adam offers a content promotion handbook, and access to his newsletter:
+Another example of an irresistible freebie is Funnel Overload’s (now rebranded to Startup Bonsai), where Adam offers a content promotion handbook, and access to his newsletter:

 Whatever freebie you decide to create; I cannot reiterate enough: make this freebie (or freebies if you really want to make them smile), as relevant and useful as possible.